-- 35. The test therefore to be applied is specifically, whether the Appellants' work constitutes an autobiography within the meaning of the said guidelines. - 36.
+- 26. The Commissioner will firstly consider if the Work comes within the meaning of an autobiography and secondly, a biography or sufficient biographical elements to come within the paragraph 7 guidelines. - 27.
 The Tax Appeals Commission already considered the meaning of 'autobiography' in Determination 20TACD2017 citing the Supreme Court dicta in Inspector of Taxes v Kiernan [1981] 1 I.R.117, applied by Donnelly J. in Coleman v Revenue Commissioners [2014] IEHC 662.
-The Supreme Court dicta provides as follows;
+The Supreme Court dicta provides as follows:-